 If you do not have any idea what to do with excess purees, try to bake these goodies for a delicious autumn treat:

-- If you are a vegan, substitute whole milk with coconut milk or almond milk, or you can even use both at the same time.
+- Also, if you are a vegan, substitute whole milk with coconut or almond milk.

 Starbucks Pumpkin Latte Copycat